The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/job-changes.md

   - patch: "6.1"
     description: View the latest changes for 6.1 at the Official Site, located [here](https://na.finalfantasyxiv.com/jobguide/dancer/)!
+  - patch: "6.2"
+    description: >-
+      Dancer has not been changed directly in this patch.
+However, it is affected by the changed interactions between guaranteed crit or dhit abilities and crit or dhit rate buffs.\

+      For one, there is now no longer a consideration to avoid crit or dhit buffs with Starfall Dance, since the Ability will now receive full benefit from these buffs.\

+      Additionally, the Dance Partner priority list will change, since a major factor in Dance Partner choice was the benefit from Devilment.
 authors:
   - Balance-DNC-Staff
 ---